 A shape is formed when lines enclose a space.
 The edges of the shape are its contour, which can be geometric or organic, open or closed.
 Like lines, shapes can be expressive, sharp or soft, architecturally rigid or flowing.
 Simple shapes form a common vocabulary that stretches back millenia, often associated with specific attributes.
 Roman Architects believed the circle to be divinely perfect, and so used it when designing their temples.
 Trianges were imagined to point to the heavens.

-Form is the real or perceved dimentionality of a shape, expressing length, width, and depth.
-Spheres, cubes, pyramids are three-dimentional forms, and some of the fundamental building blocks for expression in art.
+Form is the real or perceved dimensionality of a shape, expressing length, width, and depth.
+Spheres, cubes, pyramids are three-dimensional forms, and some of the fundamental building blocks for expression in art.
 Form can also describe the structure of a work of art.
 The composition of a painting or the chapters of a book.
 Form can be used to talk about the arrangement of formal elements that present the whole.

 Space is the area between and around objects.
 In art and design, the space is just as important as the forms it surrounds.
-Space can be two or three dimentional, and is often referred to as negative space.
+Space can be two or three dimensional, and is often referred to as negative space.
 Space holds the objects it contains, providing context.
 Space is just as emotive as lines and shapes, and can create feelings of isolation, claustrofobia, or wide open possibility.

 Color is the possibly the most complex tool at the artist's disposal.
 Color is scientifically defined as the light that reflects off illumated objects, whose pigmentation absorb some wavelengths, and the wavelengths that remain enter the eye.
 The colors we see are part of the visible spectrum: red, orange, yellow, green, blue, and indigo, but these colors combine into millions of percevable colors.
 To talk about the variations of colors, we use the terms hue, value, and intensity.
 Hue defines the range the color sits within, like a greenish yellow or a yellowy green.
 Value is the relative lightness or darkness of the color, and intensity is the relative brightness or dullness of the color.

 Texture comes from the latin word texo, meaning 'to weave' and refers to the qualities of a material surface.
-Texture may be seen and felt in dimentional objects, such as canvas or a marble sculpture, and two-dimentional objects can create the illusion of texture, like a photograph of a rough wooden surface.
+Texture may be seen and felt in dimensional objects, such as canvas or a marble sculpture, and two-dimensional objects can create the illusion of texture, like a photograph of a rough wooden surface.
 Texture can be evocative — smooth objects can feel refined, and rough surfaces may create a gritty, aggressive appearance.

 Motion is the movement or change of an object over time.
 In art motion can be applied to sculpture, called kinetic sculpture, and is a natural element of video and performance art.